mindee/mindee-api-dotnet/docs/dotnet-getting-started.md

 ### Initializing the Client
 The `MindeeClient` enables you to load a document and execute the parse method on it, according to a specific model.

-In most cases, you'll just to pass MindeeClient as a constructor parameter of your class and your DI engine will be the rest.
+In most cases, you'll just to pass MindeeClient as a constructor parameter of your class and your DI engine will do the rest.

 However, you will need to declare the MindeeClient in your Startup.cs or Program.cs file as below :
 ```csharp
 services.AddMindeeClient();
 ```
-This call will configure the client entry point and the pdf library used internally.
+This call will configure the client entry point and the PDF library used internally.

 Do not forget to initialize your [API key](https://developers.mindee.com/docs/make-your-first-request#create-an-api-key).

-You must pass the value through arguments of your app, environment variables or from app settings directly.
+You must pass the value through arguments of your application, environment variables or from app settings directly.

 #### Set the API key in the environment
 API keys should be set as environment variables, especially for any production deployment.